AccelAI/DemystifyingDeepLearning-AI/feb17/february17.md

 [**Nimay Parekh Head of North America @ ViSenze**](https://www.linkedin.com/in/nimayx)

 >Nimay Parekh currently heads North American operations for ViSenze, a top global visual search company, known for its services in computer vision and deep learning.
-Priror to joining ViSenze, Nimay headed Product Strategy, Marketing and Partnerships for NASA based HaloDrop and was a co-founder of MIT Media Lab based Belleds Technologies.
+Prior to joining ViSenze, Nimay headed Product Strategy, Marketing and Partnerships for NASA based HaloDrop and was a co-founder of MIT Media Lab based Belleds Technologies.
 Nimay has worked with JP Morgan Chase and Factset Research Systems in New York, London and Dubai.
 He is a TEDx speaker, a fellow of the Clinton Foundation and has a Masters in Business Administration from INSEAD and Artificial Intelligence from Singularity University.

 Topic:

-*Rise of Artificial Intelligence Industry
+*Rise of the Artificial Intelligence Industry